US Crypto Per-Wallet Cost Basis: Rev. Proc. 2024-28 (2026)

 US Crypto Per-Wallet Cost Basis: Rev. Proc.
 2024-28

-- From 1 Jan 2025, US crypto cost basis is per wallet/account — universal/aggregate is no longer allowed.
+- From 1 January 2025, US crypto cost basis is tracked per wallet and account; the universal or aggregate approach is no longer allowed.

-- Selling from a wallet uses the basis of units in that same wallet/account.
+- A disposal from a given wallet uses the basis of units held in that same wallet or account.

-- One-time safe harbor: allocate unused basis as of 1 Jan 2025 to wallets (specific-unit or reasonable global allocation).
+- A one-time safe harbor lets you allocate unused basis as of 1 January 2025 to your wallets, by specific-unit assignment or a reasonable global method.

-- Continuing universal basis after 2025 is non-compliant.
+- Continuing to use universal basis after 2025 produces a non-compliant figure.

 The rule: per wallet, not universal

-Before 2025, many US taxpayers tracked crypto basis on a universal (aggregate) basis — one pool across all wallets and exchanges.
+Before 2025, many US taxpayers tracked crypto basis on a universal, aggregate basis: one pool across all wallets and exchanges.
 Rev. Proc.
 2024-28 ends that.
-From 1 January 2025, basis is tracked per wallet and per account: when you dispose of units from a specific wallet or exchange account, you must use the cost basis of units held in that same wallet/account.
-You can no longer reach into a single universal ledger and select any unit you hold anywhere (this is also why specific identification is now wallet-bounded).
+From 1 January 2025, basis is tracked per wallet and per account, so when you dispose of units from a specific wallet or exchange account, you must use the cost basis of units held in that same wallet or account.
+You can no longer reach into a single universal ledger and select any unit you hold anywhere, which is also why specific identification is now wallet-bounded.

 The safe harbor: getting from universal to per-wallet

-- allocate remaining unused basis as of 1 January 2025;
+- allocate the remaining unused basis as of 1 January 2025;

-- to the wallets/accounts that held digital assets;
+- to the wallets and accounts that held digital assets;

 - using either a specific-unit allocation or a reasonable global allocation method.

-This allocation is the bridge between the old universal world and the new per-wallet world.
-It must be applied properly and consistently, and it is fact-specific — the allocation choices have downstream consequences for every later disposal.
+This allocation is the bridge between the old universal world and the new per-wallet one.
+It has to be applied properly and consistently, and it is fact-specific: the choices you make have downstream consequences for every later disposal.

 The methods, now wallet-bounded